dahall/Vanara/Core/AssemblyReport.md

 SafeHGlobalHandle | A `SafeHandle` for memory allocated via LocalAlloc.
 SafeMemoryHandle<T> | Abstract base class for all SafeAllocatedMemoryHandle derivatives that apply a specific memory handling routine set.
 SafeMemoryHandleExt<T> | A `SafeHandle` for memory allocated via COM.
+SafeMemString<T> | Base abstract class for a string handler based on <see cref="T:Vanara.InteropServices.SafeMemoryHandle`1" />.
 SparseArray<T> | A sparse array based on a dictionary.
 StringHelper | A safe class that represents an object that is pinned in memory.
 TryGetValueDelegate | Delegate for the implementation of the <see cref="M:Vanara.Collections.GenericVirtualReadOnlyDictionaryy`2.TryGetValue(`0,`1@)" /> method.